yellowtides/owenbot-hs/README.md

 Run tests with `stack test`.

+### Nix

+If you have nix installed,
+running `stack install --nix`
+will automatically ensure you get an environment with the correct system-level dependencies (namely zlib).

 ### Docker

 There is a `Dockerfile` included in this repo that basically runs the Stack build/exec process.